Dynatrace/dynatrace-operator/README.md

 ## Reporting Issues or Ideas

 If you find a bug or security issue, please report it to Dynatrace support by [creating a ticket](https://support.dynatrace.com/).
-If you have an idea or feature request, please join our Dynatrace Community and create a post [here](https://community.dynatrace.com).
+If you have an idea or feature request, please join our [Dynatrace Community](https://community.dynatrace.com) and create a post.